Background pattern

 Bronchogrip contains the following active ingredients:

-• Guaifenesina, which is an expectorant to help fluidify mucus (phlegm) when you have productive cough.
+• Guaifenesina, which is an expectorant to help thin out mucus (phlegm) when you have a productive cough.

-• Phenylephrine hydrochloride, which is a decongestant used to reduce nasal passages inflammation, thus facilitating breathing.
+• Phenylephrine hydrochloride, which is a decongestant used to reduce the inflammation of the nasal passages, thus facilitating breathing.

-Bronchogrip is used for short-term relief of symptoms of the common cold and flu, including pains and discomforts, such as headache, sore throat, nasal congestion, chills, and fever.
-It thins persistent mucus (phlegm) and provides relief against productive cough in adults and adolescents 15 years or older.
+Bronchogrip is used for the short-term relief of the symptoms of the common cold and flu, including pains and discomforts, such as headache, sore throat, nasal congestion, chills, and fever.
+It thins out persistent mucus (phlegm) and provides relief against productive cough in adults and adolescents 15 years or older.

-This medication should only be used if you present all the following symptoms: pain and/or fever, stuffy nose, and productive cough.
+This medication should only be used if you have all of the following symptoms: pain and/or fever, stuffy nose, and productive cough.

-2. What you need to know before starting to take Bronchogrip
+2. What you need to know before taking Bronchogrip

-If you take a pain reliever for a headache for more than 3 days, it may worsen them.
+If you take a pain reliever for headache for more than 3 days, it may worsen.

 Do not takeBronchogrip if you:

-• You are allergic to paracetamol, guaifenesin, phenylephrine hydrochloride, or any of the other components of this medication (listed in section 6).
+• Are allergic to paracetamol, guaifenesina, phenylephrine hydrochloride, or any of the other components of this medication (included in section 6).

-• You have a heart condition or cardiovascular disorder or blood problems, such as anemia (low red blood cell count).
+• Have a heart condition or a cardiovascular disorder or blood problems, such as anemia (low red blood cell count).

-• You have pheochromocytoma (a rare tumor of the adrenal gland tissue).
+• Have pheochromocytoma (a rare tumor of the adrenal gland tissue).

-• You are taking tricyclic antidepressants such as imipramine or amitriptyline.
+• Are taking tricyclic antidepressants such as imipramine or amitriptiline.

-• You are taking beta-blockers (e.g. atenolol) or vasodilators (e.g. hydralazine), which are used to treat high blood pressure (hypertension).
+• Are taking beta-blockers (e.g., atenolol) or vasodilators (e.g., hydralazine), which are used to treat high blood pressure (hypertension).

-• You are taking other products containing paracetamol.
+• Are taking other products that contain paracetamol.

-• You are taking monoamine oxidase inhibitors (MAOIs) or have taken them in the last 14 days (medications such as moclobemide, phenelzine, isocarboxazid, and tranylcypromine).
+• Are taking antidepressant medications called monoamine oxidase inhibitors (MAOIs) or have taken them in the last 14 days (medications such as moclobemide, phenelzine, isocarboxazid, and tranylcypromine).

-• You have difficulty urinating, an enlarged prostate, or other prostate problems.
+• Have difficulty urinating, an enlarged prostate, or other prostate problems.

-• You are currently taking other decongestants (e.g. ephedrine and xylometazoline) or stimulants (e.g. dextroamphetamine).
+• Are currently taking other decongestant medications (e.g., ephedrine and xylometazoline) or stimulants (e.g., dextroamphetamine).

 Warnings and precautions

-• You have a lot of coughing or asthma and are sensitive to aspirin.
-Consult your doctor if your cough lasts more than 5 days or returns.
+• Have a lot of coughing or asthma and sensitivity to aspirin.
+Consult your doctor if your cough lasts more than 5 days or if it recurs.

-• You have circulatory disorders, such as a condition called Raynaud's phenomenon, which consists of poor circulation in the fingers of the hands and feet.
+• Have circulatory disorders, such as a condition called Raynaud's phenomenon, which consists of poor circulation in the fingers of the hands and feet.

-• You have an enlarged prostate, as this may cause more difficulty urinating.
+• Have an enlarged prostate gland, as this can cause more difficulty urinating.

-• You have difficulty sleeping (insomnia), nervousness, fever, tremors, and/or convulsions.
+• Have difficulty sleeping (insomnia), nervousness, fever, tremors, and/or convulsions.

-• You have phenylketonuria, a rare inherited metabolic disorder.
+• Have phenylketonuria, a rare inherited metabolic disorder.

-• You are an elderly, adult, or adolescent weighing less than 50 kg.
+• Are an elderly patient, adult, or adolescent who weighs less than 50 kg.

-• You develop high fever, rash, or persistent headache.
+• You develop a high fever, rash, or persistent headache.

-• You develop signs of another infection, such as feeling unwell, night sweats, fatigue, pain, or swelling.
+• You develop signs of another infection such as malaise, night sweats, fatigue, pain, or swelling.

 • Your symptoms do not improve after three days.

-• If you have severe diseases, such as severe kidney failure or sepsis (when bacteria and their toxins circulate in the blood causing damage to organs), or if you have malnutrition, chronic alcoholism, or are also taking flucloxacillin (an antibiotic).
-A severe condition called metabolic acidosis (a blood and fluid anomaly) has been reported in patients in these situations when paracetamol is used in regular doses for a prolonged period or when paracetamol is taken with flucloxacillin.
-Symptoms of metabolic acidosis may include: severe respiratory difficulties with rapid and deep breathing, drowsiness, feeling of dizziness (nausea), and vomiting.
+• If you have severe diseases, such as severe kidney failure or sepsis (when bacteria and their toxins circulate in the blood causing damage to organs), or if you suffer from malnutrition, chronic alcoholism, or if you are also taking flucloxacillin (an antibiotic).
+There have been reports of a serious condition called metabolic acidosis (a blood and fluid anomaly) in patients in these situations when paracetamol is used at regular doses for a prolonged period or when paracetamol is taken with flucloxacillin.
+The symptoms of metabolic acidosis may include: severe breathing difficulties with rapid and deep breathing, drowsiness, feeling of dizziness (nausea), and vomiting.

 Children and adolescents

-Do not give this medication to children under 15 years old.
+Do not give this medication to children under 15 years of age.

 If you are taking any of the following medications, consult your doctor before taking Bronchogrip:

-• If you are taking probenecid, speak with your doctor as it may be necessary to reduce the dose of Bronchogrip.
+• If you are taking probenecid, talk to your doctor as it may be necessary to reduce the dose of Bronchogrip.

 • Medications to treat high cholesterol levels that reduce the amount of fat in the blood, such as cholestyramine.